zddhub/dit/golang/README.md

 # Golang Dit Example

-Dit of golang version can be "self-hosting" now.
+Golang Dit can be "self-hosting" now.

 > [Go](https://golang.org/) is an open source programming language that makes it easy to build simple, reliable, and efficient software.